FLAIR-Community/Fling/docs/meaning_for_configurations_en.md

             name='all'
         ),
     ),
+    # Launcher configurations.
+    launcher=dict(
+        # For the simplest launcher, serial is the suitable choice.
+        name='serial'
+        # If you want to use multiprocess to accelerate the training process, you can use the following setting.
+        # name = 'multiprocessing'
+        # num_proc = 2
+        # ``num_proc`` refers to the number of processes used in your program.
+    ),
     # Other configurations.
     other=dict(
         # Frequency for testing.
 For example, `test_freq=3` means the performance is tested every 3 global epochs.